Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Unifying Framework for of a Quantum Channel and of a Classical Channel

-Despite the fact that the above intuition of why superadditivity appears in the capacity of classical-quantum channels is somewhat satisfying, this viewpoint does not provide enough quantitative insight to fully understand the phenomenon.
-In this section, we will introduce a new aspect on understanding strict superadditivity of $C_N$ by comparing the performance of concatenated coding over quantum channels as we analyze here, and concatenated coding over classical DMCs as studied by Forney~\cite{forney1966concatenated}, for a fixed inner code length $N$.
+Despite the fact that the above intuition of why superadditivity appears in the capacity of quantum channels is somewhat satisfying, this does not provide enough quantitative insight to analyze how $C_N$ increases with the length $N$ of a joint measurement.
+In this section, we will introduce a quantitative insight to interpret the lower bound on $C_N/N$ of a cq channel provided in Theorem~\ref{thm:main1} by establishing a similar type of lower bound on $C_N^{(c)}/N$ of a classical DMC, where $C_N^{(c)}/N$ is the asymptotic capacity of a classical DMC where the inner decoder is restricted to making hard estimates at a finite blocklength $N$ for the inner-code messages of cardinality $M\leq \lfloor e^{NC^{(c)}}\rfloor$.
+This latter setting requires a generalization of previous work by Forney~\cite{forney1966concatenated} to the case of a fixed inner-code blocklength $N$.